Melatonin receptor agonist: Drug design and development

 Receptors and the structure of melatonin are known.
 Therefore, researchers started to investigate modulations of the core structure to develop better agonists than melatonin; more potent, with better pharmacokinetics and longer half-life.
-TIK-301 (figure 1) is an agonist of the early classes.
+TIK-301 (Figure 1) is an agonist of the early classes.
 It is very similar to melatonin and has made it to clinical trials.
 This led to further research on the molecule, mainly substitution of the aromatic ring.
-Various modulations showed promising activity, especially the naphthalene ring which is present in agomelatine (figure 1).
+Various modulations showed promising activity, especially the naphthalene ring which is present in agomelatine (Figure 1).
 Other ring systems have also showed melatonin agonist activity.
-Amongst them are indane which is present in ramelteon (figure 1) and the ring system of tasimelteon (figure 1).
+Amongst them are indane which is present in ramelteon (Figure 1) and the ring system of tasimelteon (Figure 1).

 Structure-activity relationship

 The general structure of melatonin is the indole ring with methoxy group in position 5 (5-methoxy group) and acylaminoethyl side-chain in position 3.
 The two side-chains are important for binding to and activating the receptors.
-The indole ring has been evaluated at all positions by the effect of substitutions as seen in figure 1.
+The indole ring has been evaluated at all positions by the effect of substitutions as seen in Figure 1.
 Each position is further explained below:

 Binding and pharmacophore

 2-Iodomelatonin was synthesized in 1986 and its radioligand, 2-[125I]-melatonin, has been useful in finding cellular targets of melatonin.
 Though the melatonin receptor was not characterized and cloned in the human being until 1994 it was possible to start carrying out binding studies in various tissues before that time.
 As mentioned in the structure-activity relationship chapter above, certain groups are important for the activity.
 The most important groups are the 5-methoxy group and the acylaminoethyl side-chain, because they bind to and activate the receptors.
 The –NH group of the indole ring is not important for binding and activation.
-In fact, it is possible to replace it with other aromatic ring systems (naphthalene, benzofuran, benzothiazole, indane, tetraline, tetrahydroquinolines).
+In fact, it is possible to replace the indole with other aromatic ring systems (naphthalene, benzofuran, benzothiazole, indane, tetraline, tetrahydroquinolines).
 An example of approved drug with naphthalene ring is agomelatine.
 The aromatic ring and the ethyl side-chain hold the correct distance between those two groups, as the correct distance is the key to good binding and more important than what type of aromatic ring system the analogue contains.
 Therefore, it is possible to use different ring systems in melatonin receptor analogues, if the distance is right.
 Furthermore, the aromatic ring can be substituted with different flexible scaffolds, such as phenyl-propilamides, O-phenoxy-ethylamides or N-anilino-ethylamides.
+The ethylamide chain of these ligands has been thought having a bioactive conformation with said chain projecting outside of the indole plane and it was demonstrated by testing rigidified analogues.
+Substituents in positions 1 or 2 of the indole scaffold projecting outside of the aromatic cycle plane increase selectivity toward the MT2 receptor, resulting in the most selective melatonin receptor ligands and simultaneously reducing receptor activation.